Why Short-Term Closing Fixes May Be Holding Lenders Back

 With today’s technology, all the stars are aligned for lenders to achieve a true digital closing and a better borrower experience.
 All the tools, capabilities and expertise are out there for lenders to defragment their entire loan ecosystem and turn it into a well-oiled machine.
 All they need is a comprehensive strategy and the willingness to execute it.

-This article was originally published in the Mortgage Banker Magazine November 2021 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of November 1, 2021.

 About the author